awsdocs/aws-iot-docs/developerguide/cert-policy-variables.md

 ## Other Attributes<a name="other-attributes"></a>

-You can use `iot:Certificate.SerialNumber` to allow or deny access to resources based on the serial number of a certificate\.
+You can use `iot:Certificate.SerialNumber` to allow or deny access to AWS IoT Core resources based on the serial number of a certificate\.
 The `iot:Certificate.AvailableKeys` policy variable contains the name of all certificate policy variables that contain values\.

 ## X\.509 Certificate Policy Variable Limitations<a name="policy-limits"></a>